jyothiraditya-n/Pedantic-and-Lazy/README.md

 Run `make all` to run `shellcheck` on the script files.
 (You'll need to have `shellcheck` installed for this to work.

-The current list of dependencies for each of the scripts is the following:
+The current combined list of dependencies for the scripts is the following:
 - `convert` (Imagemagick),
+- `gcc` (GNU Compiler Collection)
 - `ffmpeg` (FFMPEG),
 - `mkvmerge` (MKVToolNix),
 - `pdftk` (PDF Toolkit), and